telegraph/telegraph-engineer-laptop/README.md

 ## Laptop

-Laptop is a script to set up an macOS laptop/desktop for web and mobile development.
+Telegraph-engineer-laptop is a script to set up an macOS laptop/desktop for web and mobile development.

 It can be run multiple times on the same machine safely.